Satisfactory Academic Progress (SAP)

 The meeting schedule is as follows:

-REMINDER: Students who wish to appeal should have the appeal documentation submitted by 4:30 Thursday, June 16, 2016.
+Students who wish to appeal for the December meeting, should have the appeal documentation submitted by Noon on Tuesday, December 13, 2016.

 When financial aid is suspended, both the cumulative GPA and completion rate must be met in subsequent semesters of at least six credits before reinstatement of aid is possible.